ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 `./igv.sh`

-All the files you will need for this practical should now also be in your $HOME directory:
+All the files you will need for this practical should now also be in your $HOME/annotation directory:

 **1) The genome sequence (scaffold28):** `genome/scaffold.fa`
 Load this into IGV ("Genomes" --> "Load from file")